xmaildottor-spec/URMCNet-An-Uncertainty-Region-Modeling-and-Calibration-Network-for-Power-Line-Inspection/README.md

 ## Acknowledgement:
 Thanks 【[Multimodal-FFM-TLD](https://github.com/hyeyeon08/Multimodal-FFM-TLD)】 for providing the relevant training and testing data as well as the associated code.

-The errata are as follows:
+Due to an incorrect file uploaded during the editing process, the correction is hereby provided as follows:
 ![image](https://github.com/xmaildottor-spec/An-Uncertainty-Region-Modeling-and-Calibration-Network/blob/main/IMG.png)

 ## Powerline Stereo 3D Reconstruction & UAV Path Planning System